ajayganugula/intelapi/README.md

-Predictive Modeling using Machine Learning Algorithms This repository contains Jupyter Notebooks demonstrating the implementation of various machine learning algorithms for predictive modeling.
+This repository contains Jupyter Notebooks demonstrating the implementation of various machine learning algorithms for Fresh Water Detection

 Table of Contents

-Introduction
+1. Introduction
-Technologies Used
+2. Technologies Used
-Algorithms Implemented
+3. Algorithms Implemented
-Dataset
+4. Dataset
-Notebook Descriptions
+5. Notebook Descriptions
-Conclusion
+6. Conclusion

 Introduction

 In this repository, we demonstrate the implementation of several popular machine learning algorithms for predictive modeling.
 We use a dataset of [insert dataset description here] to train and test our models.